SannaAb/Pseudogenes/README.md

 ```

-When the index is created you can run Ppsy using the following code snipped these are all the required parameters for running Ppsy.
+When the index is created you can run Ppsy using the following code snipped these are all the required parameters for running PΨFinder.

 ```